bingeli1212/nitrile-preview/doc/DOC-latex-latex2e.md

 Note that the width of a column is automatically adjusted to cover the widest cell within that column.

-- ``@{Text}`` This creates a column in which each line automatically contains the entry Text.
+- For a ``@{Text}`` alignment it expresses that it should create a column in which each line automatically contains the text "Text".
-- ``p{width}`` This creates a column with a fixed or predefined width.
+- For a ``p{width}`` alignment it expresses that it should create a column with a fixed or predefined width equal to "width".
 If the text within a cell, this column, is too long, it will be wrapped automatically.
 If a line break is to be set manually, it must be set with the
   \newline command.
-By using the pipe sign, you can insert a visible seperator (a line) between the individual table columns.

-The pipe sign | draws a vertical line over the entire height of the table.
+The pipe sign draws a vertical line over the entire height of the table.
 If it is placed between two columns, the separator between them results.
 However, it can also be set at the beginning and end of the column definition to indicate the left or right margin of the table.
 Within a table, you can also